How To Calculate Operating Cash Flow

 • Net income from the very bottom of the income statement is usually used a the starting place.

 • Any non-cash items are then added back to the overall figure, meaning that accruals are reversed.
-These accruals include depreciation, which is the accounting method that is used for property expenses and equipment expenditure.
+These accruals include depreciation, which is the accounting method that is used for property expenses and equipment expenditures.
 They also include any stock-based compensation that has not been paid out using cash, deferred taxes that have arisen from the different accounting methods that have been used during the filing process and other expenses or income like losses or unrealized gains.

 At the bottom of this section, you will see a total that is labeled as “net cash provided by operating activities”.
 This line comprises all of the included items listed above and culminates as the total for this period of time.